LikithaYogesh/IntroShield/README.md

 - **Anomaly Detection:** Leverages the Isolation Forest algorithm from scikit-learn to identify suspicious patterns.
 - **SIEM Integration:** Supports integration with Splunk for comprehensive logging and alerting.
 - **Automatic Blocking:** Blocks suspicious IP addresses using `iptables`.
-- **Data Storage:** Saves detected anomalies in a CSV file for future analysis.
+- **Anomaly Logging:** Detected anomalies are saved in a CSV file (detected_anomalies.csv) for later review or audit.

 ---